herraa1/JFF-TMSHAT/README.md

 # JFF Computer with TMSHAT

+This is an enhanced version of the [JFF Computer](https://github.com/konkotgit/JFF) by @Skoti, which enables the use of the TMS9928A or TMS9929A Video Display Processors (VDPs), in addition to the TMS9918A VDP.

+## Current Status

+The modified JFF mainboard 1.1b Build1 has been successfully designed, built and tested (as of Aug 20th, 2025).
+See *warning* on the next paragraph.

+The TMSRGBCustom TMSHAT Build1 has been successfully designed, built and tested (as of Sep 11th, 2025).
+It has been successfully tested for RGB output on the modified JFF mainboard 1.1b Build1 with a TMS9929A NL installed (50Hz).

+The manufacturing of the *Build1* PCB prototypes have been kindly sponsored by [PCBWay](https://www.pcbway.com).

+The TMSRGBv2 TMSHAT is still untested, but it is expected to work.

 > [!WARNING]
-> The modified JFF mainboard has been successfully built (as of Aug 20th, 2025), but the TMSHATs remain yet totally UNTESTED!
-> Do NOT build the TMSHATs yet, unless you don't mind having some extra FR-4 paperweights.
 >
-> Also, while building the JFF mainboard it has been detected that the original JFF has a bug in the general purpose IO ports schematic similar (but different) to [the bug that affected the Omega Home Computer prior to version 1.5](https://github.com/skiselev/omega/issues/56)
+> While building the JFF mainboard it has been detected that the original JFF mainboard revision 1.1 has a bug in the general purpose IO ports schematic similar (but different) to [the bug that affected the Omega Home Computer prior to version 1.5](https://github.com/skiselev/omega/issues/56) which the modified JFF mainboard revision 1.1b Build1 has *inherited*.
+The bug does not affect joysticks, only IO devices which require output to the trigger pins are affected.
 >
-> A fix will be committed to solve that problem on a future build of the modified JFF mainboard.
+> A fix will be committed to solve that problem on a future build of the modified JFF mainboard, once the fix has been validated using a MSX mouse.
 >
-> For existing mainboards, an extra socket adaptor for U20 can be developed to fix the problem.
+> For existing original JFF revision 1.1 mainboards (and for the modified JFF mainboard revision 1.1b Build1), a socket adaptor for U20 called the *JFF-joyfix-board* has been developed to fix the problem, and will be published too once validated.

-This is an enhanced version of the [JFF Computer](https://github.com/konkotgit/JFF) by @Skoti, which enables the use of the TMS9928A or TMS9929A Video Display Processors (VDPs), in addition to the TMS9918A VDP.
+>

 ## Motivation